arc90/git-sweep/README.rst

     Tell everyone to run `git fetch --prune` to sync with this remote.
     (you don't have to, your's is synced)

-.. note:: This can take a little time, it's talking over the tubes to the remote.
+*Note: this can take a little time, it's talking over the tubes to the remote.*

 You can also give it a different name for your remote and master branches.